rpclib/rpclib/doc/pages/contributing.md

 ### HTML+CSS

 The very site you are reading now is built using mkdocs and doxygen; but in some places it contains hand-written HTML and CSS.
-This is not my area of expertise, but documentation is not only about content, but also presentation.
+This is not my area of expertise.
+But documentation is not only about content, it's also the presentation.
 Changes that improve the robustness of the HTML and CSS are a huge win for the project.